Radwa-Radwan/ML-Project/README.md

 ## Summary

-This project was submiited in fullfilment of the Machine Learning Course as part of the Data Science for Public Policy Masters program at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in November 2022.
+This project was submitted in fullfilment of the Machine Learning Course as part of the Data Science for Public Policy Masters program at the [Hertie School, Berlin](https://www.hertie-school.org/en/) in November 2022.

 ### Project Description